 The number of other sites linking to your site is an important ranking factor for Baidu, much like Google.
 However, there are some differences.
 Here are some key areas to keep in mind:

-- Quality of links not so important.
+- The quality of links is not so important.
 Gaining quality links (measured by how reputable and authoritative a site is) doesn’t seem to play a big role in your ranking on Baidu.
 So, it is not necessary to spend time befriending high-quality Chinese websites in the hope that they will link to you to build your search ranking.
 This might be useful when it comes to relationship and visitor building, but it won’t affect your SEO too much (at the moment, anyway).

 - Quantity matters.
 At the time of writing, a link from a reputable site seems to carry as much weight as a link from a less reputable site.